mobinalipour/Qaysi/README.md

 or you can just run Qaysi one more time to set more new port to get tunneled.

-To check the correct operation of the script, enter the following command in the free/first server, and if successful, you should see the tunneled ports:
+<P>To check the correct operation of the script, enter the following command in the <span style="color:red">free/first</span> server, and if successful, you should see the tunneled ports:</p>

 ```bash
     lsof -i -P -n | grep LISTEN